jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 How did antagonists stay in business by re-selling the same products?
 They lowered their labour costs by exporting their factories and calling it profitability.

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
-If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheaper lawyers?
+If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments outsourced?
 Darth Blockbuster was simply selling off our factories to buy himself more time.
 China was especially seen as the promised land—the place of the never ending Industrial Age and thus the perfect solution to Darth Blockbuster's problems.

 Left and Right politicians agreed.
-Unable to adapt to the Internet Age, they saw cheap labour as a way to sustain the "American Dream" babyboomer lifestyle.
-More free-trade was their answer to Main Street's money problems, even when it meant selling off Main Street.
+Unable to adapt to the Internet Age, they saw cheap labour as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
+In addition to borrowing money, more free-trade was their answer to Main Street's money problems, even when it meant selling off Main Street.

 But replaying bygone ages isn't how humanity wins the game of civilization.
 We win by constantly evolving technology and ourselves.
-That's why there's never been a time where the society full of marketers, managers, and economists, defeated the society full of tradesman, craftsman, and technicians.
+That's why there's never been a time where the society full of marketers, managers, and economists, defeated the society full of engineers, craftsman, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America".
-It's a great sign we've started to control our society's new Internet Age levers of power and started the era of mass-collaboration.
+It's a great sign we're controling our society's new Internet Age levers of power because we're buying each others products.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, repairmen happily working on a new empowered Main Street.

 ![China comparison](/img\diagrams\then-and-now.jpg)
 _A tale of two ruling philosophies.
 American and China in 1960 versus today._

 ## New and Old Societies As Seen in Celebrities

 New technology is already changing our society.
-By connecting people to the internet, we've given us all on-demand information.
+By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
 The gates of newspapers, broadcast television, and weather forecasts are torn down.
-Now the people decide what they learn based on what they need to know.
-Another example is celebrities.
+Now the people decide what they learn, based on what they need to know.

-We celebrate the people we look up to.
+An example of this is celebrities.
+We'll always celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in the newspapers.

 Internet Age celebrities are different.
-While we can make fun of Instagram models, silly YouTubers, Twitter trolls, obscure podcasts but at least we can follow who we want; which also means we celebrate who we want.
+While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want; which also means we celebrate who we want.
 Heck with no gates to overcome anyone can be a musician, artists, comedian or "celebrity."
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky, largely because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebritiy" ask yourself if they're one of yours.
 Modern technology gives you that power.